Chizzy Alichi

-Chigozie Stephanie Alichi (born 23 December 1993), popularly known as Chizzy Alichi, is a Nigerian film actress.
+Chigozie Stephanie Alichi (born 23 December 1983), known as Chizzy Alichi, is a Nigerian film actress.

 Life

 Alichi is from Ezza Nkwubor Nike in Enugu East, a local government area of Enugu State, located in South East (Nigeria).
 She is the last child with two siblings.
 She made headlines when she built a mansion for her parents in 2017.
 She lives in Asaba, Delta.
+She holds a Bachelor's degree in Agriculture Engineering from Enugu State University of Science and Technology.